 - 5PM – Dinner of chicken, steak, green beans, potatoes & fruit

 - 6PM – Evening Walk

 - 7PM – Shower and Pray

 - 8PM – Watch TV and Relax

 Ali started each morning with prayer and a long outdoor run, or “roadwork” in boxing parlance.
 Running was a core part of his training – endurance and ability to maintain stamina through 15 rounds was a key advantage for a heavyweight.
 He used heavy boots to increase the leg workout.
 Ali enjoyed running and would choose it frequently over public transportation.

 Ali worked out six days a week, and would train anywhere between two to fourteen weeks ahead of a fight.
 “I hated every minute of training but I said, ‘Don’t quit, suffer now and live the rest of your life as a champion.”

 Muhammad Ali had a solid appetite and loved hamburgers.
 He actually opened up a chain of hamburger restaurants called ChampBurger in his former home state of Florida.

-He was very weight conscious, even after his fighting days, and felt guilty when he gained extra weight.
+Ahead of his time, he ate wholesome and nutritious food always with protein.
+For him, this could have been chicken, steak, vegetables, fruit, and grains.
 Muhammad prided himself on never drinking alcohol or smoking cigarettes.
 After victories, he would celebrate with friends and family over orange juice at home and keep his bedtime.